 We'll give you an opportunity to work things out.

 You’re involved in a CRT dispute, and you’re waiting for facilitation to begin.
 Now is a great time to negotiate with the other party to see if you can resolve some or all of the issues.
-(But if your claim is for a minor injury determination in a motor vehicle injury dispute, you won’t negotiate.
-It will go straight to a CRT member for decision.)

 If you reach an agreement during the negotiation phase, the tribunal will waive the Consent Resolution Order fee.

 Negotiation is often the easiest, fastest, and cheapest way to resolve your dispute.
 And if you reach an agreement, your dispute is over.
 You can turn your agreement into an enforceable order for free.